quicwg/ops-drafts/draft-ietf-quic-manageability.md

 confidentiality of QUIC's control information; this entire document is therefore security-relevant.

-Some of the properties of the QUIC header used in network management are irrelevant to application-layer protocol operation and/or user privacy.
-For example, packet number exposure (and echo, as proposed in this document), as well as connection establishment exposure for 1-RTT establishment, make no additional information about user traffic available to devices on path.

-At the other extreme, supporting current traffic classification methods that operate through the deep packet inspection (DPI) of application-layer headers are directly antithetical to QUIC's goal to provide confidentiality to its application-layer protocol(s); in these cases, alternatives must be found.

 # Contributors

 Dan Druta contributed text to {{sec-ddos-dec}}.
 Igor Lubashev contributed text